rfabbri/vpe/README.txt

     git remote add ...

+    In VPE we'll have booststrap/setup scripts for this.

 ### VXL/VXD change flow
 Edit vxl/ normally

     # eg:  echo '// test' >> vxl/CMakeLists.txt   # an existing VXL file is edited
     # if we want that change to be backported to VXL, we prepend TO VXL:
-    git ci -am "FROM VPE: cmakelists"  # this message shows up on upstream
+    git ci -am "VPE->VXL: cmakelists"  # this message shows up on upstream
+    # Or, if we forgot, we can tag the commit "TO-VXD"

 Keep doing other commits to anywhere in the tree.
 When backporting, we have to cherry-pick when the original team has made free commits anywhere in the tree.